mc2-center/data-models/README.md

 [Cancer Complexity Knowledge Portal] (CCKP), and more broadly, MC2 Center.
 You can learn more about the schemas/data models and other aspects of this project in our portal documentation - coming soon!
 The MC2 Center data model is in both a csv and jsonld format.

+### Folder Structure
-It is separated into modules (see the module folder) where various peices of the data model can be updated, including the standard terms/valid values (please see "Adding a new valid value" below).
-To edit the data model, create a new branch, make edits, and when ready, create a pull request.
-Once the new branch is merged with `main`, a new `mc2.model.csv`` and `mc2.model.jsonld`` will automatically update.
-See documentation below for more information.
+Valid values are separated into modules (see the `modules` folder), where various pieces of the data model can be updated, including the standard terms/valid values (please see "Adding a new valid value" below).

 ## How to Contribute

+### Development process

+To edit the data model, modify the project in your own fork or in a feature branch, then issue a PR once you are ready for the MC2 Center internal data team to review and discuss.

+Generally, you should:

+1. **Branch off `main` and develop your contribution**.
+Ensure `main` is up-to-date in your local project, then create a new feature branch.
+2. Push changes to the fork.
+3. **Open a PR to (upstream) `main` once ready.**  Follow our PR template.
+   Someone from the MC2 Center internal data team will then review, and either approve + merge or ask for futher discussion.
+4. If approved and once the branch is merged into `main`, a workflow will run to generate a new `mc2.model.csv` and `mc2.model.jsonld`.

 ### Adding a new valid value